Rush Limbaugh, the Excellence in Broadcasting Network.

 Let's see.

-Because the country's never going to elect those people, right?
+I mean, the moderate, middle-of-the-road, rhino types, people definitely aren't conservatives because the country's never going to elect those people, right?

-They they happen to be the Republican base.
+They happen to be the Republican base.

 And the Republicans will need them in November.